-- David C. McClelland and his associate Atkinson have contributed to an understanding of motivation by identifying three types of basic motivating needs.
-These needs have been classified as:

-- Need for Power
+Atkinson have contributed to an understanding of motivation by identifying three types of basic motivating needs.
+These needs have been classified as: Need for Power

-- Need for Affiliation

-- Need for Achievement
+- Need for Affiliation - Need for Achievement

-Need for Power

-According to this theory the need for power, which might be defined as the desire to be influential in a group and to control one's environment is an important motivation factor.
+Need for Power Accordin need for power, which high be defined as the desire to be influential in a group and to control one's environment is an important motivation factor.
 Research suggests that people with a strong need for power, are likely to be superior performers and occupy supervisory positions.
 Such types of individuals generally look for positions of leadership, they act effectively, are outspoken, have a stubborn character and exert authority.